beet-software/dorm/dorm_firestore_database/README.md

 relationship can therefore perform multiple Firestore reads. `parentPath` can place entity collections under a document such as tenants/acme.

-The application owns Firestore rules, indexes, initialization, and data migration.
-This package does not generate a schema, migrations, aggregation queries, or arbitrary native selectors.
+The application owns Firestore rules, indexes, and initialization.
+Use `FirestoreMigrationAdapter` from `dorm_migrations` for ordered migrations; structural field operations are no-ops and data changes run in pages with checkpoints.
+The adapter uses a persistent lease but does not provide one transaction for an entire migration.
+See the [migration guide](https://ezgrs.github.io/dorm/operations/using-migrations/) for the safe workflow.

 ## Run the example